overdosing/relationship-notifier/README.md

 # relationship-notifier-master
 a powercord plugin that notifies you when someone removes you from their friends list, you are banned/kicked from a server or kicked from a group chat

-this plugin was originally created by hellbound but included malicious code. this version is clean, forked by saint.
+this plugin was originally created by hellbound but included malicious code. this version is clean, forked by me.

 # reqs